blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **because** I need to be compliant, if a user wants their data deleted, I have to inform the other company I transfered the user's data to to also delete the data

-## 07-3 Organization developping Local data rights request capture service
+## 07-3 Organization using Local data rights request capture service

 ### US-07-3-01